 - The article must include a brief description of the author; preferably, not more than two sentences.

 - The authors are encouraged to provide a relevant photograph regarding the subject matter of the article if they wish a photographic preview in the blog-posts and social media updates.

 - The authors shall receive an acknowledgement email on the receipt of the article by the Editorial Board.
 In case this does not happen, kindly re-send the article.
-Once the Editorial Board receives an article, it shall be processed through a rigorous editorial procedure and the decision about its acceptance or rejection shall be communicated to the authors within 14 days.
+Once the Editorial Board acknowledges the receipt of an article, it will go through a rigorous editorial process and the decision about its acceptance or rejection shall be communicated to the authors within 14 days.